brunocarpio/mappingutils/README.md

 #### mapObj(source, mappings)

-Transforms an input object `source` given the provided array of mappings `mappings` where a mapping is an object with from, to, and an optional property fn to apply to the from value.
+Transforms the `source` object based on the provided `mapping` transformation, where a mapping is an object with from, to, and an optional property fn to apply to the from value.
+Each mapping object's key-value pair should use JSONPath syntax:
+- The key represents the target field path in the transformed object.
+- The value represents the source field path(s) in the source object.
+- If a single source field is required, the value should be a JSONPath string pointing to that field.
+- If multiple source fields are required, provide an array where:
+- Each element before the last is a JSONPath string pointing to a source field.
+- The last element is a function that takes the resolved source values as arguments and computes the target field value.

-Returns an array of objects resulting from transforming the input object.
+Returns an array of transformed objects, with fields derived from applying the `mapping` to the `source` object.

 - Example:
 ```javascript